reshinto/reshinto.github.io/docs/Technologies/database/cloud/AWS/foundational/readme.md

     - it also focuses on the ability to dynamically acquire computing resources to meet demands & mitigate disruptions
     - to achieve reliability, architecture & system must have well-planned foundation
       - that can handle changes in demand & also detect failure & automatically heal itself
-    - AWS help achieve greated flexibility & capacity
+    - AWS help achieve greater flexibility & capacity
       - reducing the uncertainty of forecasting hardware needs
       - the scale of AWS gives customers capacity & reliability that is difficult to match by on-premise solutions
 - with AWS, no longer need to dedicate valuable resources to building costly infrastructure